Date Joined: January 17, 2009

 Recipes for breads, baked goods, and old cookbooks; rubber stamps, of course

-Scrapbook layout ideas, but I do not need papers, thanks; scrabble tiles
+Scrapbook layout ideas, but I do not need papers, thanks; scrabble tiles; sweaters to take apart

-Useful things like return address labels and swap cards
+Useful things like return address labels and swap cards; umbrellas from the thrift store (five them to the homeless at intersections!)

 Wood boxes: these are a guilty pleasure